benlinux1/013_BenoitVINCENT-ENTREVOISINS/README.md

 This repository contains a mini Android app untiltled **Entrevoisins**.

-The aim here was to create a **community application**, allowing exchanges between registered neighbors.
+The aim here was to create a **community application**, allowing exchanges between registered neighbors in the future.

 ## Technologies
 - **100% JAVA**, this project was made with Android Studio IDE.